actionml/cluster-setup/universal-recommender-tuning.md

 **Short Term Popularity**

-May applications call for items that were popular in the last period, in this case if the period is an hour set the `"duration": 3600` which is the number of seconds in an hour.
+Whether popular items are being used to backfill when not enough recommendations are available or if they are being queried for directly all popular items are based on the `backfillField: duration:`, which defines the period from now to `duration` in the past.
+Any of the events listed in `eventNames` are used in the calculation.
+For example if the period is an hour set the `"duration": "1 hour"`.
+The string is parsed by the Scala `Duration` class.

 **Finding Trending Items**

-The `"backfillType": "popular"` means to simply count events for all items from "now" to the `"duration"` number of seconds into the past.
+The `"backfillType": "popular"` means to simply count events for all items from "now" to the `"duration"` into the past.
 A more sophisticated metric might be how quickly the rate of new events is increasing.
-This is the change in event count/change in time, which can be thought of as the velocity of events for all times.
-If some items has a rapidly increasing number of events over the last period of time it is said to be "trending".
+This is the change in event count over the change in time, which can be thought of as the velocity of events for the duration.
+If some items have a rapidly increasing number of events over the last period of time it is said to be "trending".
 To calculate a **trending** popularity model change to `"backfillType": "trending"`.
-This will divide the `"duration"` in 2 and calculate the rate of event increase in event for all items.
+This will divide the `"duration"` in 2 creating 2 event counts and calculate the rate of event increase in events for all items.
+So trending = ((#events in period 1) - (#events in period 1)/change in time), and since the change in time doesn't matter for ranking purposes it is not used in the denominator.
+Period 1 is the most recent and period 2 is the furthest back in time.

 **Finding Hot Items**

 Taking the trending idea one step further the UR also supports `"backfillType": "hot"`, which calculates how quickly trending items are moving up the list.
 Think of **hot** and being a measure of acceleration.
-It catches items that may not be globally popular yet but that are quickly moving up, as then items are said to "go viral".
+It catches items that may not be globally popular yet, but are quickly moving up.
+These items are sometimes said to be "going viral".
+The actual calculation is is similar to Trending but looks at 3 periods and calculates the increase in trending rather than increase in event counts.

 #Picking the Best Tuning Parameters